dimitris-c/PostsTechTest/README.md

-## Hey Babylon Team
-This is my implementation for your tech test, thanks for considering me for this role.
+A sample implementation for tech tests, thanks for considering me for this role.

 ### Instalation